novocodev/SDFMetalDemo/README.md

 ## Intro

-SP is a 3d rendering engine initially focused on immersive 3D User Interfaces for use in VR, AR and MR.

-Rather than use a triangle mesh based renderer SP uses Signed distance function (SDF) renderer.

 SDF renderers use mathmatical functions to define serfaces, they do not use pre-created model assets.

 ## SDF Refereneces